 Porschia Nkansa is an assistant professor of accounting at California State University, Los Angeles.
 She has a Ph.D. in Accounting from the University of Memphis and a B.S. in Accountancy from DePaul University.
 Her research interests are accounting education, behavioral research (auditing, entrepreneurship and ethics) and minority experiences in accounting.
 Dr. Nkansa received the 2014 Michael J. Barrett doctoral dissertation grant from the Institute of Internal Auditors.
 She has presented her research at 2015, 2016, 2017 and 2018 American Accounting Association conferences and the 2017 London International Conference on Education.
 Dr. Nkansa has written an online article for the Association to Advance Collegiate Schools of Business (AACSB) International’s Best Business Schools Blog and appears in a featured online interview in Black Enterprise.
-Her research is published in Business Forum and Current Issues in Auditing.
+Her research is published in Business Forum, Current Issues in Auditing and Strategic Finance.

 Dr. Nkansa has taught auditing, ethics, financial accounting, and governmental and not-for-profit courses to undergraduate and graduate students.
 She is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) with professional experience working for a Big Four public accounting firm, government agency, nonprofit organization and the Public Company Accounting Oversight Board.
 Dr. Nkansa is a filmgoer and foodie who enjoys practicing yoga and reading mystery novels.